followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/onSeriesSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [seriesSelectionChanged](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Events/#seriesSelectionChanged) event.
+A function that is executed when a series is selected or the selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->
-When implementing a handling function, use the object passed to it as its parameter.
-Among the fields of this object, you can find the series whose selection state has been changed.
-To identify whether this series was selected or deselected, call its [isSelected()](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Chart_Elements/Series/Methods/#isSelected) method.
-To discover series fields and methods, refer to the [Series](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Chart_Elements/Series/) class description.

-To learn more about how to handle selection, refer to the [Selection Handling](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_End-User_Interaction/Selection_Handling) topic.
+To identify whether the selection has been applied or canceled, call the series' [isSelected()](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Chart_Elements/Series/Methods/#isSelected) method.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->